Navid-Ishaq/az500-freelancer-projects/README.md

 6️⃣ **Final reflection on the real-world efficiency of the lab**
 ➡ Did it improve security?
 Was it scalable?

-7️⃣ **10+ Conceptual MCQs aligned with exam readiness**
-➡ Sharpen your AZ-500 theory and definitions.

-8️⃣ **10+ Professional job scenario MCQs for interview practice**
-➡ Think like a security engineer — make smart choices.

-9️⃣ **Engaging comic-style summary for retention**
+7️⃣ **Engaging comic-style summary for retention**
-➡ Learn with a smile — visual and story-based closure.
+➡ Learn with a smile — visual and story-based closure..

 ---